SCAI Misconduct Procedures

 J. Additional Appeal to Georgia Board of Regents

-Any person aggrieved by a final decision of the University President may apply to the Georgia Board of Regents for a review of that decision in accordance with Article VIII of the Bylaws of the Board of Regents.
-The application for review shall be submitted in writing to the Board’s Senior Vice Chancellor for Support Services or designee within a period of twenty (20) days following the decision of the president.
-A hearing before the Board is not a matter of right but is within the sound discretion of the Board.
+Any student in the University System aggrieved by a final decision of the president of an institution may apply to the Board of Regents Office of Legal Affairs (“Legal Affairs”) for a review of the decision.
+Review of the decision is not a matter of right, but is within the sound discretion of Legal Affairs.
+Each application for review shall be submitted in writing to Legal Affairs within a period of twenty calendar days following the decision of the president.
+For more information see: http://www.usg.edu/policymanual/section8/C2363